 I hope you’ve grasped how to transfer photos to canvas, but there are other important issues to clear up.
 For instance, what shapes and sizes of the canvas you should use.
 Let’s find out.

 Obvious from the name, all 4 sides are equal.
 I recommend selecting this shape if you are going to create multiple canvases or a grid layout on the wall.
+You may address The Canvas Prints who will offer a wide range of canvas prints in different form that are designed to meet your requirements.

 Similar to the geometric figure, a rectangular canvas has 2 longer and 2 shorter sides.
 Such canvases are an ideal option if you need to fill in the gaps in an asymmetrical layout or want to decorate the wall with uneven amount of vertical or horizontal space.